kgwinnup/st/README.md

 0,0,0,0,0,0,0,0,0,0,0.027048063825647013, ...
 ```

-Reducing the dimentionality of the data using the hash-trick is built in under
+Reducing the dimensionality of the data using the hash-trick is built in under
 the extract subcommand.
 Use the -F flag to set the delimiter.

 ```bash